Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Results and Discussion

 \subsubsection{Performance with TOCO signals}

 In real time PTB detection, identifying contraction intervals from EHG signals using TOCO is not always practical.
 While some studies have attempted to detect contractions directly from EHG signals~\cite{Chen2024}, this remains a challenging task.
-To evaluate the potential benefits of including TOCO, we analyzed EHG recordings segmented blindly into non overlapping 3-minute intervals, simulating a clinical monitoring setup.
-This resulted in a balanced dataset of 260 samples (130 term + 130 preterm).
-Both EHG channels and the TOCO signal were utilized during the feature extraction process.
-Feature extraction followed the same pipeline as in the contraction based setup, using 20 MFCCs, six statistical features from db8 wavelet coefficients across five detail sub bands (D1–D5) and one approximation sub-band (A5), and the PA of the normalized power spectrum, resulting in a total of 57 features per channel.
+To evaluate the potential benefits of including TOCO, we adopt the fixed 3-minute non overlapping segmentation described in Section~\ref{subsec:seg_fixed3min}, which simulates a blind real time monitoring setup.
+For this setting, both EHG channels and the TOCO signal were used during feature extraction.
+For TPEHGT, this produces 260 segment samples (130 term + 130 preterm) under the fixed window setup.
+Feature extraction followed the same pipeline as in the contraction based setup, using twenty MFCCs, six statistical features from db8 wavelet coefficients across five detail sub bands (D1–D5) and one approximation sub-band (A5), and the PA of the normalized power spectrum, resulting in a total of 57 features per channel.

 We selected 3-minute non overlapping windows as a balanced choice between physiology and signal analysis.
 Since uterine contractions typically last 1–2 minutes, a 3-minute interval provides sufficient coverage of complete contraction events while also capturing the surrounding baseline activity \cite{ncc_uterine_activity, McEvoy2022}.
 This window length balances contextual coverage, avoids excessive signal fragmentation, and supports computational efficiency for real time applications.